KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 #### Day 8 class

-- Discuss homework from Day 7:
+- Discuss homework from Day 7.
 - How are the projects coming along?
 One of my goals for today is to give you time to work on your projects, so I will be available to help you with them, but first we will focus on neural networks.

 - Watch [The Essential Main Ideas of Neural Networks](https://youtu.be/CqOfi41LfDw?feature=shared)
   - **Prompt 1**: What are the key takeaways from this video in terms of how curve-fitting in neural networks is accomplished?
 Explain.

+- Complete [Peer Instruction Questions: PI4-Neural-Networks](https://runestone.academy/runestone/peer/student.html) peer instruction problems.

 - I was able to find two visualization tools for neural networks that I think you will find useful.
 The first is [TensorFlow Playground](https://playground.tensorflow.org/), which is a great way to visualize how neural networks work.
 The second is on convolutional neural networks, the [CNN Explainer](https://poloclub.github.io/cnn-explainer/).
 Play with each of these for about 2-3 minutes each.
 Talk to you partner(s) about what is happening before you answer the prompt.
 Talk to you partner(s) about what is happening before you answer the prompt.
   - **Prompt 2**:  Describe how the changes you made affected the outputs.